aaronwtr/cfrnet-reproduction/README.md

-# CFRnet reimplementation
+# CFRnet Reproduction
-Deeplearning course CS4240 - TU Delft.
+For the completion of Deep Learning CS4240 - University of Technology Delft.

 Original paper at [proceedings.mlr.press](http://proceedings.mlr.press/v70/shalit17a/shalit17a.pdf)